 What is medical necessity?

-Medical necessity is a term used by health insurance companies.
-It describes all the coverage that is offered by the benefit plan.
+Medical necessity is a term used by health insurance companies to describe all the coverage that is offered by the benefit plan.
 For example, ABA treatment plans for autism coverage will differ based on how a health insurance company decides what it is willing to pay for.
 The policy will clearly state what it deems medically necessary.

 How is medical necessity determined?

-Each payer has unique medical necessity standards using a combination of external guidelines, and local and federal laws.
-Some commonly used external guidelines are Interqual Behavioral Health Medical Necessity Criteria or the MCG Health Behavioral Health Care Guidelines (formerly Milliman).
+Each payer has unique medical necessity standards using a combination of external guidelines and local and federal laws.
+Some commonly used external guidelines are InterQual Behavioral Health Medical Necessity Criteria and the MCG Health Behavioral Healthcare Guidelines (formerly Milliman).
 Providers need to be knowledgeable about each payer’s requirements for documentation.

 In addition, although ABA is frequently covered, academic/educational, vocational, or recreational activities are not considered medically necessary.
 You will need to justify that these programs for ABA therapy are medically necessary.
 Therefore, careful documentation of ABA treatment plan goals and intervention is critical, particularly when ABA therapy is recommended to take place in a school or community setting.